-Pain is the most common symptom of osteoarthritis.
+- Pain is the most common symptom of osteoarthritis.
 It is usually made worse by moving the joint or placing weight on it, and it is usually relieved by rest.
 As the condition progresses and inflammation develops, pain may become constant.

-Stiffness of the affected joint is often noticed first thing in the morning, and after resting.
+- Stiffness of the affected joint is often noticed first thing in the morning, and after resting.

-Swelling, which is sometimes warm to touch, may be noticeable in an arthritic joint.
+- Swelling, which is sometimes warm to touch, may be noticeable in an arthritic joint.

-Crepitus (a crackling sound or grating feeling) may be noticed when an arthritic joint is moved.
+- Creaking and cracking (a crackling sound or grating feeling) may be noticed when an arthritic joint is moved.
 This is caused by bone rubbing against bone or roughened cartilage.

-Physiotherapists can advise on appropriate exercises to improve mobility, increase muscle strength and decrease pain with the aim of improving function and maintaining independence.
+Physiotherapists can advise on appropriate exercises to improve mobility, increase muscle strength, and decrease pain with the aim of improving function and maintaining independence.
 Heat or ultrasound treatment may also be used to relieve pain and relax muscles.

 If activities of daily living become difficult, occupational therapists can provide advice on suitable home adaptations and special devices.
-These may include handrails, tap or bottle turners, large pegs, tongs or other gadgets.
+These may include handrails, tap or bottle turners, large pegs, tongs, or other gadgets.
 Equipment to assist mobility may include a walking stick or walking frame.

-A class of NSAID called COX-2 inhibitors eg: celecoxib (Celebrex) has proven effective in the management of osteoarthritis pain.
-However some medications in this class have been linked to an increased risk of heart attacks and stroke.
+A class of NSAID called COX-2 inhibitors, eg: celecoxib (Celebrex), has proven effective in the management of osteoarthritis pain.
+However, some medications in this class have been linked to an increased risk of heart attacks and stroke.
 For advice on suitable pain relief medications please consult a medical practitioner who can prescribe and monitor appropriate medication.

-Supplements such as glucosamine and chondroitin sulphate have been reported to relieve the pain of osteoarthritis in some clinical studies but not others.
+Supplements such as glucosamine sulphate and chondroitin sulphate have been reported to relieve the pain of osteoarthritis in some clinical studies but not others.
 It is advisable to consult a medical practitioner before taking these supplements.

 Alternative therapies such as acupuncture and massage may relieve symptoms in some people.

-However, partial or complete replacement of the shoulder, elbow, wrist, finger, ankle and toe joints are also possible in some cases.
+However, partial or complete replacement of the shoulder, elbow, wrist, finger, ankle, and toe joints are also possible in some cases.
 The surgery is performed by an orthopaedic surgeon and can greatly reduce the symptoms of osteoarthritis in the affected joint.
 This allows greater mobility and an improved quality of life.